-Our lab is focused on molecular biology, single-cell sequencing technologies and liquid biopsy in cancer.
-In particular, we are interested in pancreatic cancer diagnosis and treatment.
+Our lab focuses on molecular biology, cellular technologies, and liquid biopsy in cancer.
+In particular, we are interested in precision oncology of paediatric cancers.

-The lab is located at two sites: Lowy Cancer Research Centre (at University of New South Wales, UNSW) and Garvan Institute of Medical Research in Sydney, Australia.
-We are also affiliated to the Karolinska Institute in Stockholm, Sweden.
-We have access to cutting-edge instruments and facilities at UNSW and Garvan including next-generation sequencing, long-read sequencing (Nanopore Oxford Technology and PacBio), FACS, liquid handling robotics, automated micromanipulator, microfluidics, 3D printing, and microscopy.
-We collaborate closely with The Kinghorn Cancer Centre, The Ramaciotti Centre for Genomics, and Kinghorn Centre for Clinical Genomics.
+We have access to cutting-edge instruments and facilities at UNSW and Children's Cancer Institute including next-generation sequencing, long-read sequencing (Nanopore Oxford Technology and PacBio), FACS, liquid handling robotics, automated micromanipulator, microfluidics, 3D printing, and microscopy.
+We collaborate closely with the Sydney Children's Hospital, The Ramaciotti Centre for Genomics, and Kinghorn Centre for Clinical Genomics.

 We are interested in single-cell analysis to characterise the diversity of cell types in the human body.
 Studying a tissue in a single-cell resolution provides a more precise picture of its behaviour in health and disease.